Holy Paladin Healing Spec, Builds, and Talents — Battle for Azeroth (BfA) 8.1.5

 - Repentance is an active ability with an 15-second cooldown.
 It is a form of crowd-control that incapacitates the target for up to 1 minute.
 Damage done will break the effect.
 Repentance can only be used against Humanoids, Demons, Undead, Dragonkin, and Giants.

 - Blinding Light is an active ability with an 90-second cooldown.
 It disorients all enemies within a 10-yard radius around you for 6 seconds.
 Non-holy damage done to them will break the disorient effect.

 The talents in this tier are completely situational, and you should choose them based on the requirements of the encounter.

 That said, you will generally prefer Blinding Light for the additional interrupt; in Mythic+ dungeons especially, the mass interrupt is extremely useful.
-Alternatively, it can be nice to use Repentance for crowd-control in some situations (like Ilysanna Ravencrest in Black Rook Hold, or when you value the fact that Repentance can allow you to skip some trash packs), but Blinding Light is typically better.
+Alternatively, it can be nice to use Repentance for crowd-control in some situations, but Blinding Light is typically better.

 |✔ Devotion Aura||?
 Aura of Sacrifice||?
 Aura of Mercy|